-The purpose of the Nominations and Corporate Governance Committee includes the selection or recommendation to our Board of Directors of nominees to stand for election as directors at each election of directors, the oversight of the selection and composition of committees of our Board of Directors, the oversight of the evaluations of our Board of Directors and management, and the development and recommendation to our Board of Directors of corporate governance principles applicable to our company.
+The purpose of the Nominations and Corporate Governance Committee includes the selection or recommendation to our Board of Directors of nominees to stand for election as directors at each election of directors, the oversight of the selection and composition of committees of our Board of Directors, the oversight of the evaluations of our Board of Directors and management, the development and recommendation to our Board of Directors of corporate governance principles applicable to our company, and the assistance to the Board of Directors in fulfilling the oversight responsibilities of the Board with various ESG matters.
 The Nominations and Corporate Governance Committee currently consists of Messrs.
-Gluchowski and Monheit and Ms. Wadecki.
+Gluchowski and Monheit and Mses.
+Wadecki and Gallagher.
 Ms. Wadecki chairs the Nominations and Corporate Governance Committee.